-In this section we offer some examples of some topics that can be addresed in an integrative way, including art:
+In this section we offer some examples of some topics that can be addressed in an integrative way, including art:

-Sustainability and Eco-printing : creation of eco-prints by pressing leaves, flowers, or other natural materials onto paper, fabric, or other surfaces. environmental issues Nature collages : creation of nature collages by collecting and arranging natural materials, such as leaves, twigs, and stones into an artistic composition.
-Social and cultural issues Cultural storytelling: creation and performance of stories that reflect the traditions, values, and beliefs of different cultures.
-Portrait drawing : creation of portraits that reflect their own identity and the identities of others.
-Globalization and interdependence Mapmaking: creation of maps that demonstrate the interconnectedness of the world and the impact of globalization on local communities.
-Collage of cultures: creation of collages that reflect the cultural diversity of the world.
-Economic and financial literacy Money collage: creation of collages that reflect their attitudes and beliefs about money.
+Sustainability and Eco-printing : creation of eco-prints by pressing leaves, flowers, or other natural materials onto paper, fabric, or other surfaces. environmental Nature collages: creation of nature collages by collecting and Issues arranging natural materials, such as leaves, twigs, and stones into an artistic composition.
+Social and Cultural storytelling: creation and performance of stories that cultural issues reflect the traditions, values, and beliefs of different cultures.
+Portrait drawing: creation of portraits that reflect their own identity and the identities of others.
+Globalization Mapmaking: creation of maps that demonstrate the and interconnectedness of the world and the impact of globalization interdependence on local communities.
+Collage of cultures : creation of collages that reflect the cultural diversity of the world.
+Economic and Money collage: creation of collages that reflect their attitudes financial literacy and beliefs about money.
 Budgeting simulation: participation in a budgeting simulation where they make decisions about how to allocate a limited amount of money.
-Health and wellness Mindful coloring: mindful coloring, where they focus on the present moment.
-Yoga: Physical practice that promotes physical and mental wellness.
-Civic engagement and social responsibility Community service project: participation in a community service projectwhere they contribute to the well-being of their local community.
-Social justice collage: creation of collages that reflect their attitudes and beliefs about social justice issues.
+Health and Mindful colouring: mindful colouring, where they focus on the wellness present moment. weinless Yoga : Physical practice that promotes physical and mental wellness.
+Community service project : participation in a community Civic service project where they contribute to the well-being of their engagement local community. and social responsibility Social justice collage: creation of collages that reflect their attitudes and beliefs about social justice issues.